What Does The Coefficient Represent In A Chemical Formula

 In acid-base chemistry, coefficients are crucial for understanding the stoichiometry of proton transfer reactions.
 Balanced chemical equations for acid-base reactions reveal the molar ratios between acids, bases, and their conjugate partners.

-For instance, consider the neutralization reaction:
+To give you an idea, consider the neutralization reaction:

 HCl(aq) + NaOH(aq) → NaCl(aq) + H₂O(l)